ViddeM/ti-assistant-rs/Roadmap.md

  - ❌ Go over all planets and see if we have missed any interactions
  - ❌ Go over all factions and see if we have missed anything
  - ❌ Test play with both this and OG ti-assistant
+ - x  Go over PoK to see if anything has been missed.

+## Thunder's Edge
+ - x  Breakthroughs for each faction
+ - x  new relic cards
+ - x  new factions
+ - x  new planets
+ - x  new legendary planet abilities
+ - x  fracture? (option for picking relic after taking those planets?)
+   - x styx planet score
+ - x  new anomaly?
+ - x  galactic events (could be difficult!)
+ - x  updated codexes: go over all of them!!
+(Will have to support double-omega cards :sweat_smile:)
+ - x  updated strategy cards
+ - x  thunder's edge
+   - x  planet
+   - x  exploration